-It's possible for women of all ages to develop cervical cancer.
-However, the condition mainly affects sexually active women between 30 and 45 years old.
-The condition is very rare in women under 25.
+It's possible for women of all ages to develop cervical cancer, but the condition mainly affects sexually active women between 30-45 years of age.
+Cervical cancer is very rare in women under 25.

 The stage at which cervical cancer is diagnosed is an important factor in determining a woman's outlook.
 The staging, given as a number from one to four, indicates how far the cancer has spread.